 Na tri minneana mine-glas Taraigna taraghlas Driomana driomaghlas Agus am boc ceannaglas.
+The three kindly kidlings-gray, With bellies gray bellied,

-The three kindly kidlings-gray, With bellies gray bellied, And with backs gray back-ed, And the buck gray-head.
+The three kindly kidlings-gray With bellies gray bellied, And with backs gray back-ed, And the buck gray-head.

 And the ram (something, which I forget); and a whole party besides, whom my informant would not name; all gone away.
-And she went to the fox, and his clearing oath was :---
+And she went to the fox, and his clearing oath was:-

-Air an draigheann air an dreas Air an talamh fo mo chois Air a ghrian seachad siar Cha n fhaca mise riamh Do chuid meann.
+Air an draigheann air an dreas Air an talamh fo mo chois Air a ghrian seachad siar Cha 'n fhaca mise riamh Do chuid meann.